 A clear resolve in your personal time management means identifying core functions that you either cannot or would not delegate, and visibly putting your energy to those tasks.
 There’s a catch, though－it’s not about doing what you enjoy; it’s about being honest about what you need to do, and what you need to delegate.

 For instance, a furniture-building startup isn’t going to move beyond their hometown if the boss is in the workshop himself with a mallet and chisel every day.
 You cannot be the worker in that scenario for very long, not if you want to grow your business.

-There are moments (especially when you’d like to demonstrate to staff and colleagues how something should be done) when the boss can get his or her hands dirty, but they don’t come around often once you have a modest cash flow.
+There are moments (especially when you’d like to demonstrate to staff and colleagues how something should be done) when the boss can get loans for small business once you have a modest cash flow.
 You need to be managing diverse inputs, not making stuff in the workshop or populating a marketing campaign－those baseline functions need to be built by others.